tueda/tueda.github.io/docs/cv.md

 ## Research interests

 My research area is theoretical particle physics.
-Especially, I am interested in higher-order radiative corrections in perturbative quantum field theories and their applications to phenomenology.
+In particular, I am interested in higher-order radiative corrections in perturbative quantum field theories and their applications to phenomenology.

 ## Employment